Takmarte/django-todo-app/todo_app/README.md

 # 📂 To-Do App – Django Application

-This is a standalone Django application within the larger project that provides users with the ability to manage personal to-do tasks.
-It allows authenticated users to add, update, categorize, and delete their own to-dos.
-Superusers can see all to-dos, regardless of ownership.
+This is a standalone Django application within a larger internship project that enables users to manage their personal daily to-do tasks.
+Authenticated users can create categorized daily lists, add tasks with subtasks, and track their completion progress.
+Superusers (admins) have access to all content, including private tasks.

 ---

-## 🔧 Features
+🔧 Features
+📅 Daily Task Lists: Create separate to-do lists for each day

-- 📆 Create, update, and delete tasks
+📌 Task Management: Add, update, and delete tasks within a daily list

+🧩 Subtasks: Break tasks into subtasks and track them individually

+📊 Progress Tracking: Visual progress bars reflect subtask completion status

+📂 Hierarchical Categories: Group daily lists under nested categories

-- 🔑 Mark tasks as private or public
+🔐 Private Tasks: Mark tasks as private (visible only to the owner)

+🛡️ Admin Access: Superusers can view all tasks regardless of privacy setting

+🔁 Interactive UI:

+Toggle task/subtask status with AJAX

+Dynamic collapsible “Add” buttons for tasks and subtasks

+Real-time updates without page reload

-- ⏰ Track deadlines and finished dates
+⏰ Deadline Support: Optional fields for due dates and completion dates

-- 📂 Categorize to-dos
-- 🌟 Simple and styled UI using Bootstrap
+🌐 JWT Authentication: Basic token-based authentication setup for API endpoints

+🎨 Clean & Responsive UI: Built with Bootstrap and custom styles

 ---

-## 🔍 Interface Overview
+#### 🔍 Interface Overview

-Below are the key pages of the todo_app interface.
-Each image is followed by a brief description.
-To display these screenshots properly in GitHub, place the images in a folder named `/screenshots/` at the root of your repository and reference them relatively.

 ### 🔑 Login Page
 Enables users to log in with their credentials.